fephil/metalsmith-metadata-directory/README.md

 $ npm install metalsmith-metadata-directory --save-dev
 ```

+## Plugin Ordering

+it is vital to order Metalsmith plugins correctly.
+As such, please make sure this plugin is included above metalsmith-layouts and metalsmith-in-place.

 ## CLI Usage

 Install the plugin using npm, and simply specify the directory you want to use, along with a globbing pattern.
 Only JSON is currently supported.